 Peirce provides practical, high quality degree programs where most courses are taught in an accelerated format.
 Three-credit courses are 8 or 15 weeks in length in the fall and spring terms and 7 or 14 weeks in length in the summer term.
-Classes that meet on campus or on site typically meet once per week for four hours.
 Courses are offered in three interchangeable formats: on campus in Center City, Philadelphia, PA; on site at company and community locations throughout the region; and online through distance learning.
 All three formats use the same professors and curricula, and promote the same learning outcomes.
 Regardless of the delivery format, all courses include 42 hours of instruction.